microsoft/TypeScript-wiki/Performance.md

 * The output of running with `extendedDiagnostics` (`tsc --extendedDiagnostics -p tsconfig.json`)
 * Ideally, a project that demonstrates the issues being encountered.
 * Output logs from profiling the compiler (`isolate-*-*-*.log` and `*.cpuprofile` files)

+### Providing Performance Traces

+[Performance traces (described above)](#performance-tracing) are meant to help teams figure out build performance issues in their own codebases;
+however, they can also be useful for the TypeScript team in diagnosing and fixing issues.
+[See the above section on performance traces](#performance-tracing) and continue reading more on [our dedicated performance tracing page](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing).

 ### Profiling the Compiler